-Work packages within the scope of the project, which is carried out with the support of teh Ministry of Industry and Technology, are performed in cooperation with the commercial enterprise established by our Chamber, and Istanbul, Kocaeli, Ege Region and Adana Chambers of Industry.
-Along Istanbul Technical University, Gedik University and Hacettepe University, also the companies, which wish to make production n nuclar sector, are involved in the project.
+Work packages within the scope of the project, which is carried out with the support of the Ministry of Industry and Technology, are performed in cooperation with the commercial enterprise established by our Chamber, and Istanbul, Kocaeli, Ege Region and Adana Chambers of Industry.
+Along Istanbul Technical University, Gedik University and Hacettepe University, also the companies, which wish to make production in nuclear sector, are involved in the project.

 The content of activities shall mainly involve complex analyses, nuclear quality management and certification systems, consultancies, research technology trainings specific to nuclear sector, R&D studies for stainless steel and infrastruture activities for project and technical support organization.
 Total cost of the activities, which will be carried out for 5 years, shall be approximately 32 million TL.